guodah/SimpleSQL/README.md

 **March 28, 2018**: Added code for two aggregate functions (sum and count) and the "group by" clause. (not much testing performed.)

 **April 4, 2018**: Added code for natural join. (not much testing performed.)

+**April 10, 2018**: Rewrote the code for resolver.
+Now the resolver is able to locate columns without specifying a table.
+After being resolved, each column identifies a table name and column name.
+I believe this needs to be done before implementing inner join.

+**plan**:
+* merge-sort equi-join
+* join condition w/ nested loop
+* add count distinct
+* expression, such as x+5>y+4
+* subqueries